apify/apify-docs/sources/platform/storage/request_queue.md

 // Get all requests from the queue and check one locked by the first Actor. const requests = await requestQueueClient.listRequests();
 const requestsLockedByAnotherRun = requests.items.filter((request) => request.lockByClient === 'requestqueueone');
-const requestLockedByAnotherRun = await requestQueueClient.getRequest(
+const requestLockedByAnotherRunDetail = await requestQueueClient.getRequest(
     requestsLockedByAnotherRun[0].id,
 );